 The updates shall include start and stop dates for new Premises in the ALR and/or Premises that have left the ALR.
 If a Premise is vacated, the Stop Date should reflect that date; and if a new customer later moves into that Premise and joins the ALR, a new start date should be used.

 In the competitive choice areas, QSEs will manage the ALR population by ESI ID, which ERCOT will then cross-reference to its internal systems.
-In the NOIE territories, QSEs shall provide unique meter identifiers consistent with the requirements detailed elsewhere in this document.
+In the NOIE territories, QSEs shall provide unique meter identifiers consistent with the requirements detailed elsewhere in this attachment.

-6 Network Modeling
+5 Network Modeling

 Opening the ERCOT markets to participation by aggregations of distribution-connected small commercial and residential Loads will require development of alternative Network Modeling provisions.
-This section of the requirements document sets forth the criteria for the initial rollout of those provisions.
+This section of the requirements attachment sets forth the criteria for the initial rollout of those provisions.

 The location of a Load Resource in the Network Model is identified in the Resource Asset Code.
 During the initial phase of ALR participation in the ERCOT markets, membership in an ALR shall be limited to metered Load sites within the same ERCOT Load Zone.
 Consistent with current practice for distribution-level single-site Load Resources, the TDSP in collaboration with the Resource Entity and ERCOT will assign each ALR to a single Load point in the ERCOT Common Information Model (CIM).
 The total Demand response capability of all ALRs assigned to any single Load point shall be capped at 100% of the rating of the Load point.
 The rating of a Load point is defined as the value estimated by the ERCOT State Estimator for that Load point at the time of the ERCOT historic coincident peak Demand.